 Submit three letters of recommendation through NursingCAS.org.
 One recommendation must be from a licensed CRNA that the applicant has shadowed; one recommendation should be from the immediate supervisor, and one recommendation should be from a current RN/APRN co-worker.
 Recommendations from friends or family members are not accepted (Recommendation letters are only effective for the annual application cycle in which they are submitted.
 Re-applicants must submit new, current reference letters.)

-Provide evidence of English language proficiency for applicants whose native/primary language is not English (see English Language Proficiency section in the current ADU Academic Catalog).
+Provide evidence of English language proficiency for applicants whose native/primary language is not English (see English Language Proficiency section in the current AHU Academic Catalog).

 Successfully complete the interview process.
 Please note that interviews are arranged by invitation only.